 Our investment philosophy is simple, and our strategy is affordable: our approach is passive (rather than active) and benefits from lower cost, highly diversified funds, to achieve market returns.

 We can work with an existing trust or create a new one from scratch – it does not have to be complicated – we will still ensure it is suitable for you and the beneficiaries.
+We can also help guide you on how to register the trust using HMRC’s Trust Registration Services.

 Trustees have always had a duty of care towards the trust beneficiaries.
 However the Trustee Act 2000 put certain duties in connection with trustee investment on statutory footing and also introduced certain duties which require trustees to be more pro-active and ensure that the duties imposed on them by law or the terms of the trust are carried out.